short-matthew-f/chess_curses/README.md

 - It checks to see if we're in checkmate.
 - It does error handling for user input.
 - It parses 'nice' input (e.g. `E4` => [4, 4])
+- Can save/load/quit during gameplay.

 # TODO

-- Add colors
-- Only check for checkmate if in check
 - Add castling
 - Add en pessant
 - Add promotion
-- Add serialization of board state for resume

 - Add specific error types, rather than just using StandardError over and over.
-- Maybe play with `curses` gem to make the interface swank in shell.

 # TODO in the year 3000

 - Port code to `jruby` and make the interface swank in an 'embeddable in a webpage' sorta way.
+- Maybe play with `curses` gem to make the interface swank in shell.